joelnitta/baitfindR_example/README.md

 ## Docker image

 [A docker image](https://hub.docker.com/r/joelnitta/baitfindr) is provided to run the code.
-This is the preferred method, as there are many dependencies which are otherwise tedious to install, and may not even work correctly if versions have changed.
+This is the preferred method, as there are many dependencies which are otherwise tedious to install, and may not work correctly if versions have changed.

 To use the image, first [install Docker](https://docs.docker.com/install/).